 Water and sand are required for the exploration and production of oil and gas.
 Occidental's ability to obtain water and sand for its operations may be affected by the price of water and sand, the availability of transportation and other market conditions.
 Additionally, some government authorities have restricted the use of water subject to their jurisdiction for hydraulic fracturing.
-If Occidental is unable to obtain water or sand to use in its operations, Occidental may be unable to economically produce oil and natural gas, which could have a material and adverse effect on its financial condition, results of operations and cash flows.
+If Occidental is unable to obtain water or sand to use in its operations, Occidental may be unable to economically produce oil and natural gas, which could have a material adverse effect on its financial condition, results of operations and cash flows.

-In addition, Occidental must dispose of the surplus fluids produced from oil and gas production operations, including produced water, directly or through the use of third-party vendors.
+In addition, Occidental must dispose of the surplus fluids produced from oil and gas operations, including produced water, directly or through the use of third-party vendors.
 The legal requirements related to the injection of produced water into a non-producing geologic formation are subject to change.
-Restrictions as a result of more stringent regulations or legal directives, potential litigation or other developments could materially impact Occidental's ability to dispose of produced water, which could have a material adverse effect on its business, financial condition and results of operations.